Trevorton27/brodskyLawCopy/README.md

 Hey Matt,

 The attached files were created using the Duplicator plugin's "once click download".
-I doubt you'll need it but, as a precaution, I included the following steps for installation on a different server as copied from "https://wpshout.com/quick-guides/move-a-wordpress-site-with-the-duplicator-plugin/":
+I doubt you'll need it but, as a precaution, I included the following steps for installation on a different server as copied from "https://wpshout.com/quick-guides/move-a-wordpress-site-with-the-duplicator-plugin/".
+Step 6 is the place to begin.

 1.Install and activate the Duplicator plugin, on the WordPress site you’re copying from.